tectonia/AppDevLearning/exercisefiles/lab4.md

 git branch -M main
 git push -u origin main
  ```
+:heavy_exclamation_mark: If you're recieving an error when you try to add a remote origin and you are using the cloned web app, run `git remote remove origin` before adding your remote origin.
+Check this has been successful by running the `git remote -v`.

 :bulb: `git remote add origin https://github.com/<your-github-handle>/<name-of-your-github-repo>.git`: This command adds a remote repository (a version of your project hosted on GitHub) and names it ‘origin’.
 It’s like setting a bookmark to the URL of your GitHub repository so you can easily push your local changes to GitHub.

 :bulb: `git branch -M main`: This command renames the current branch to ‘main’.